GSA/digitalgov.gov/content/communities/multilingual.md

 date: 2014-02-21 4:58:10 -0400
 title: "Multilingual"
 summary: "Brings together government multilingual content managers to expand and improve digital content in languages other than English."
+short: "Improve digital content in languages other than English"

 # Redirects: enter the path of the URL that you want redirected to this page
 aliases: